websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

 | `KeywordResource keywordResource = builder.authentication(...).build();` | Specifies basic authentication and generates a `KeywordResource` service instance. |
 | `Keyword keyword = keywordResource.postSiteKeyword(...);` | Calls the `keywordResource.postSiteKeyword` method and passes the data to post. |

-Note that the example project's `/java/` folder includes the `com.liferay.headless.admin.taxonomy.client.jar` REST application client JAR file.
-For your project, make sure to include the correct Headless dependency file for the service you want to consume.
-You can download the latest JAR files from [Liferay's Nexus repository](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/).
+Note that the project includes the `com.liferay.headless.admin.taxonomy.client.jar` file as a dependency.
+You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api`.

 ```{note}
 The `main` method's comment demonstrates running the class.